Skip To Any Section

 - 19mm Socket

 You might be able to see from the photo that it’s a “Bailey Version”, another reason why I bought it.
 Bailey have 19mm wheel nuts.
+This was partly due to my ignorance, honestly I’m an advertisers dream!

 Now, I’m hoping that the 21mm is going to fit my car(s).
 I think I have various sockets lying around, quite possible not in my socket set case, more likely strewn around my shed, or in my office, or of course in any number of kitchen cupboards and lastly, somewhere in the caravan!